YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -E[NCRYPTION_HASH]
 ^^^^^^^^^^^^^^^^^^

 Changes the hash of the password stored in the database file header if and when you change the hash library.
-For more information on key management and reference implementation, refer to `Chapter 12: “Database Encryption” <./encryption.html>`_.
+For more information on key management and reference implementation, refer to `Chapter 12: "Database Encryption" <./encryption.html>`_.

 .. note::
    An incorrect hash renders the database useless.